By Promod Puri

 It is often said when going up or down the stairs do nothing, no phone, no buttoning of the shirt, etc.

-Keeping these safeguards in mind stairs do offer a simple, easy and free recreational activity.
+Keeping these safeguards in mind stairs does offer a simple, easy and free recreational activity.